davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

     (C and Objective-C only)

-  Warn if an initialized field with side effects is overridden when using designated initializers (Designated InitsDesignated Initializers).
+  Warn if an initialized field with side effects is overridden when using designated initializers (see :ref:`Designated Initializers <designated-inits>`).
 This warning is enabled by default.

 .. option:: -Wpacked, -Wno-packed